Is your deck safe? May is Deck Safety Month, so here are five tips from Trex to keep your deck safe and secure.

 Exposed, loose nails are a hazard.
 If you own a wood deck, we recommend hammering down protruding nail heads or replacing them with galvanized screws that are approximately ½-inch longer than the original nails.
 (Nails shouldn’t loosen on decks made of other materials).
 If you are replacing or building a new deck, consider a wood-alternative material which uses hidden fasteners for a clean—and worry-free—finish.

 In addition to adding style to a deck, railing fundamentally adds security and support.
-When installing railing, we recommend making sure to space balusters no more than four inches apart to prevent small children and pets from squeezing through.
+When installing railing on a deck, we recommend making sure to space balusters no more than four inches apart to prevent small children and pets from squeezing through.
 After installation, push on the railing to ensure there is no give.

 For added support and safety, we suggest you reinforce your deck with a steel substructure.
 Unlike wood, steel will not warp, twist, split or decay.
 Steel offers superior durability, longevity and stability, and you won’t ever have to worry about insect damage undermining your substructure.